konveyor/move2kube/docs/tutorials/ui-local-workflow.md

 ## Steps to generate target artifacts

 1. Do a `docker run --rm -it -p 8080:8080 quay.io/konveyor/move2kube-ui`.
-(Optional: If you need persistence then add `-v "${PWD}/move2kube-api-data:/move2kube-api/data"` to mount the current directory).
-(Optional: If you need advanced features of Move2Kube then add `-v //var/run/docker.sock:/var/run/docker.sock` to mount the docker socket).
     ```console
     $ docker run --rm -it -p 8080:8080 quay.io/konveyor/move2kube-ui
     INFO[0000] Starting Move2Kube API server at port: 8080
     ```

     It starts a container using the Move2Kube UI image.
 Once it's up the UI will be available on port `8080`.

+    >
+        Optionally if you need persistence then mount the current directory:
+        $ docker run --rm -it -p 8080:8080 -v "${PWD}/move2kube-api-data:/move2kube-api/data" quay.io/konveyor/move2kube-ui:latest

+        And if you also need more advanced features of Move2Kube then mount the docker socket.
+This will allow Move2Kube to run container based transformers:
+        $ docker run --rm -it -p 8080:8080 -v "${PWD}/move2kube-api-data:/move2kube-api/data" -v //var/run/docker.sock:/var/run/docker.sock quay.io/konveyor/move2kube-ui:latest

 1. Open `http://localhost:8080/` in your browser.